Animals in ancient Greece and Rome

 Animals had a variety of roles and functions in ancient Greece and Rome.
 Fish and birds were served as food.
 Species such as donkeys and horses served as work animals.
 The military used elephants.
 It was common to keep animals such as parrots, cats, or dogs as pets.
-Many animals held important places in Graeco-Roman religion or culture.
+Many animals held important places in the Graeco-Roman religion or culture.
 For example, owls symbolized wisdom and were associated with Athena.
 Humans would form close relationships with their animals in antiquity.

 Philosophers often debated about the nature of animals and humans.
 Many believed that the fundamental difference was that humans were capable of reason while animals were not.
-People such as Porphyry advocated for veganism.
+Philosophers such as Porphyry advocated for veganism.

 Marine life

 Fishing

 For the ancient Greeks and Romans fishing served as a source of income, food, and entertainment.
 Fishes such as tuna, sturgeons, mackerel, jellyfish, anchovies, lobsters, sprat, red mullet, oysters, mussels, sea urchins, salted fish, squid, and octopus were popular meals in ancient Greece or Rome.
 Octopuses were stored in pots and they would be given as a gift.
-Fish was also used to make a popular condiment known as garum.
-Species such as Bluefin Tuna were expensive delicacies in ancient Greece, with other species serving as delicacies in Rome.
+Fish was also used to make a popular Roman condiment known as garum.
+Species such as Bluefin Tuna were expensive delicacies in ancient Greece.
 In ancient Rome, many fish species were delicacies.
 The poor had limited access to these fish.
 Fishes were also used to help guide seamen and as methods of foretelling the weather.

-They used nets, short rods, traps, and lines with hooks.
+Ancient fisherman used nets, short rods, traps, and lines with hooks.
 Roman fishing lines would often have an artificial fly attached to the end of the line.
 These flies were made of small feathers and were made to imitate the insects that landed on the surface of the water.
 The ancient Greek word griphos referred to a type of fishing basket.
 Poseidon, or Neptune in Roman mythology carried a trident that is used for spearfishing.
 People would hunt and trap tuna through seine fishing.
 Traps such as the almadraba might have been used in ancient Rome.
 Fisherman would sell their goods in the markets of Roman cities for profit.
 There were thriving fish markets across the Roman world.